Configure a Data Source

-The changes that you make to a data source apply to the system after the next synchronization.
+When you edit a data source, changes apply to the system after the next synchronization.

 Delete a Data Source

-Users with the Administrator role and the Delete Data Sources role right can delete data sources.
+Only users with the Administrator role and the Delete Data Sources role right can delete a data source.
 This role right is not granted by default.
 To delete a data source, assign this role right to the Administrator role.

 If View Suppression is enabled, views that are associated with the deleted data source are suppressed.
 As a result, deleting a data source might cause some menus and dashboards to become unavailable.
 A dashboard, context tab, or custom menu must contain at least one view that is not suppressed.
 Otherwise, the menu item does not appear in